FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/04-Conceptualisation/Activities/Defining_a_syllabus.md

 # Define a syllabus

-The activity aims at getting a hands on experience on using the syllabus template to define a syllabus.
+The activity aims at getting a hands on experience on creating a syllabus.

 ## Activity duration